aaronbloomfield/ccc/hws/ethprivate/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->

+- Friday, February 24th: If `personal.newAccount()` doesn't work, they have to add the `--rpc.enabledeprecatedpersonal` command line parameter when re-launching the geth node.
+This was described in the appropriate places in this document.
 - Thursday, February 23rd: Changed how one specifies geth configuration (now via geth-config.toml rather than command-line parameters).
 If you already started it, see [Piazza post @123](https://piazza.com/class/lcp7o2dt3sb4w8/post/123) for the very quick way to change over to the new version.